 The web-based testing application enables traders to sit for the modular trader examination at the premises of SIX Swiss Exchange participants.
 The test can be taken at any time, and participants can choose to hold examinations for individuals or groups.
 Once the examination is finished, the trader can immediately view and print out the result.
 Reporting members' traders sit the examination at the SIX Swiss Exchange premises.

-A trader's licence will lapse if the trader remains unregistered for two years.
-Traders renewing their registration are required to pass the trader examination for licensed traders.
+A trader's licence will expire if they remain unregistered for two years.
+When renewing their registration, traders are required to pass the trader examination again.

-1.1 Types of Trader Examination
+1.1 Trader Examination